Tanmai28/promptworks/AI_Banking_Chatbot/ConnectYourLexChatbottoLambda.md

+## Connect Amazon Lex with Lambda
+          - The goal is to get BankerBot to check users' bank account balance and return a random bank balance.

 ### STEP 1: **Create Your AWS Lambda Function**

  - Lex doesn't come with the smarts to calculate bank balances on its own, but luckily it doesn't have to.